Easonyesheng/A2PM-MESA/README.md

   - If no intrinsic camera parameters are provided, you should use `gam` as the `geo_area_matcher`, otherwise, you can use `egam`.
 - Set the `geo_area_matcher: gam` in the `conf/experiment/demo.yaml` to use the original GAM, which can draw the matching results on the images.

+- Some other `yaml` files starting with `demo_` in the `conf/experiment/` folder are also provided for you to test different area matchers and point matchers.
 ---